bifravst/bifravst/docs/aws/GettingStarted.rst

 Install Bifravst into your AWS account
 ================================================================================

-This step sets up the necessary resources in your AWS account:
+The following commands set up the necessary resources in your AWS account:

 .. code-block::